Jerry Stubbs

-Jerry Stubbs (born September 13, 1951) is a retired professional wrestler.
+Jerry Stubbs (born September 13, 1951) is an American retired professional wrestler.
 Stubbs wrestled as Mr. Olympia in Bill Watts's Mid-South wrestling area (Louisiana, Mississippi, Texas) and as the villainous Jerry "Mr. Perfect" Stubbs in Southeast/Continental wrestling promotions.
 Stubbs won multiple versions of the areas' singles and tag team titles as a member of the Stud Stable.

 Professional wrestling career

 In the spring of 1976, Stubbs began wrestling matches for Georgia Championship Wrestling.
 In one match he put over Bob Backlund in the opening match on April 2 of that year at the Atlanta City Auditorium.
 Stubbs also wrestled such notables as Ricky Steamboat, Dean Ho, and Rick Martel that year in Georgia with modest success.

 In 1977 and 1978, Stubbs continued spending his Georgia time helping put over Stan Hansen, "Dirty" Dick Slater, Randy Savage, and Abdullah the Butcher.
 Also, in 1978, Stubbs began taking more matches in the Mid-Atlantic territory.
 Although Stubbs won most his matches for Mid-Atlantic, they were usually against lower card wrestlers, such as Bill White, Bob Marcus, and Frank Monte.

 In 1980–81 he was back in the Southeast/Continental area again this time wrestling as the masked Matador and winning the NWA Southeastern Continental Tag Team Championship with Mike Stallings.
 He also won the NWA World Junior Heavyweight Championship from Les Thornton in January 1981.
 Mid-year he wrestled as the masked Olympian and won the NWA Southeastern Heavyweight Championship.